5 foods that you should stop giving your baby

 Anyways, regardless of your final decision, I wanted to share with you some findings of mine related to some of the popular foods given in the weaning process, which are at the same time foods to avoid giving to baby.

-They are mainly trendy foods, like smoothies, chia puddings, overnight oats and maple/agave syrup, but I’m also touching the subject of cocoa powder and what you can use instead.
+They are mainly trendy foods, like smoothies, chia puddings, overnight oats and maple/agave syrup, but I’m also touching the subject of cacao powder and what you can use instead.

 I wanted to find scientific, or at least internationally recognized and trusted sources of information, regarding the overall healthy-ness of the above, in big or small quantities.